deel-ai/oodeel/GOVERNANCE.md

 ### Contributions

-Contributions rules are defined and devopped in here: CONTRIBUTING.md Contributions are submit on the dedicated banch `develop`.
+Contributions rules are defined and devopped in here: CONTRIBUTING.md

 Pull requests with major changes must be approved by at least by two members of governance committee.